scan-io-git/scan-io/plugins/bitbucket/README.md

 ## Environment for a BitBucket v1 API plugin
 * BITBUCKET_SSH_KEY_PASSOWRD - your password for ssh.
 The default is an empty value!
-* BITBUCKET_SSH_PORT - port for git ssh operations.
-The default is 7989!
 * BITBUCKET_USERNAME - your username in BitBucket.
 * BITBUCKET_TOKEN - your Bitbucket token.
   * It may be a plain text password or a personal access token from \<your_bb_domain\>/plugins/servlet/access-tokens/manage. <br><br>